nils-emil/calculator-UI/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### Producton with docker
+### Deployment with docker

-Using the production Dockerfile, build and tag the Docker image:
+Using the deployment Dockerfile, build the Docker image:
 ```
  docker build -t react-docker-app .
 ```